briandailey/dailey.page/content/post/teams-and-trust-building/index.md

 In this podcast, Mr. Fisher made an excellent point that resonated with me.
 "Trust" can mean a variety of different things.
 Fisher broke "trust" down into two categories.
 Relational trust, also known as socio-emotional trust, addresses things like personal vulnerability ("If I share this information with my colleague, will they use it against me later?") or emotional connection ("We all felt happy together about a group accomplishment, so we feel closer to one another").
 Task-based trust is a little different, and it's more common in the workplace setting.
 Namely, do I trust you to do the work in a manner that is acceptable to me?
 Do you follow-through on assignments and complete them competently?

 Relational trust and task-based trust are not necessarily correlated.
 You can trust someone on an emotional level, but you may not trust them to complete work-related tasks competently.
-Team-building excercises address the former and not the latter.
+Team-building exercises address the former and not the latter.

 Mr. Fisher makes the point that teams perform better when task-based trust is established first, and then relational trust (which is also important!) is established over time.
 When establishing trust for a team, Fisher recommends creating "high fidelity task simulations" in which the work is (hopefully) similar to the job description, allowing team members to communicate their competence in a more low-stakes environment.